The Seeker's Guide to Bufo alvarius

 How to Use this Guide

-This guide is divided into two parts.
+This guide is split into two sections.

 This guide was created as a labor of love, from the depths of our hearts to you.